 $ curl https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.9.4/deploy/static/provider/cloud/deploy.yaml -o ingress-nginx-controller.yml

-Then edit ingress-nginx-controller.yml to add these parameter to the yaml file
+to add these parameters to the yaml file:

 [...]